SuperViz/samples/readme.md

 ## Project roadmap

-This are the key features we are working on right now:
+These are the key features we are working on right now:

-- Samples with JavaScript CDN - _in progress_
-- Samples with React for both JavaScript and TypeScript - _in progress_
 - Samples with Vanilla for both JavaScript and TypeScript - _planned_
 - Samples with Vue for both JavaScript and TypeScript - _planned_